Main content

 But what about the demand for money, can it change?
 Absolutely!
 There are a few reasons why the demand for money might change:

-, you need more money in order to buy things.
+• if the price of everything increases by 20%, you need 20% more money in order to buy things.
 When there is an increase in the price level, the demand for money increases.
 Conversely, when there is a decrease in the price level, the demand for money decreases.

 Key Graphical Models